cerdwin/Problem-solving-and-games/README.md

 # Problem-solving-and-games
-Coursework for a Python course, obtained an A grade.
+Coursework for a Python course, obtained an A grade (over 90%).
 Graded mostly through manual evaluation by teachers and code performance in class-held tournaments.

 Consists of following projects: